Skip to main contentScroll Top

 Hoga: Gaharu Tea Valley

-If you want to see some unusual tea plantations, then Agarwood Tea Valley is made for you.
-In fact, this is not a classic tea plantation.
-Oolong or green tea, more classic and growing on types of hedges normally not exceeding one meter.
+If you want to see unusual tea plantations, then Gaharu Tea Valley is for you.
+Indeed, these are not the classic Oolong or green tea plantations, which are more typical and grow on hedges that usually don't exceed one meter in height.

-Here it is about Gahuru, a variety growing on types of small trees reaching 2 m in height.
-It is a tea appreciated for its particularly renowned medicinal virtues.
+This is Gahuru, a variety that grows on small trees reaching up to 2 meters in height.
+It is a tea prized for its particularly renowned medicinal properties.

 The site can be visited via a van tour.
 You can taste the famous tea on the terrace of one of the shops and enjoy the green landscape surrounding the estate.